Award-Winning Educational Film Collections

 This Digital Educational Collection is available for $495 (regular institutional price $995).
 If your institution is experiencing exceptional budget limitations, please contact info@africanfilm.com to discuss additional pricing options.

-African Immigration and Integration in Europe
+African Migration and Integration in Europe

-Designed to support teaching in African Studies, Migration Studies, European Studies, Sociology, Anthropology, Human Rights, Cultural Studies, Film and Media Studies, and related disciplines, African Immigration and Integration in Europe offers a focused entry point into the realities of African immigration and integration in contemporary Eastern and Western Europe.
-These award-winning narratives explore migration, work, identity, and citizenship, illustrating how African immigrants navigate belonging, cultural adaptation, and survival in Hungary, Serbia, and France.
+Designed to support teaching in African Studies, Migration Studies, European Studies, Sociology, Anthropology, Human Rights, Cultural Studies, Film and Media Studies, and related disciplines, African Migration and Integration in Europe offers a compelling examination of the experiences of African migrants navigating life in contemporary Europe.
+Through the perspectives of a refugee, an undocumented migrant, and a citizenship applicant, these award-winning films explore migration, identity, belonging, work, and the pursuit of a new life across Serbia, Switzerland, and Hungary.

 The collection includes: